 Agro-processing employs around 11,300 people in formal jobs and many more informally, esp. during high seasons in agriculture and as part of informal businesses.
 65percent of these jobs are filled with young people under 30, while 70 percent of them are young women.
 Most youth working in agro-processing are unskilled manual workers, employed along the processing line – grading, handling, or packing products.
 Their income is low but quite often jobs in this industry are considered by the youth as one of the only stable, formal and off-farm employment options in rural or semi-rural locations.
 Managerial and technical positions – such as food technologists or quality control – are few but in high demand.

 Usually, processors are located in proximity to their supply base.
 90% of the companies in the sector are small-scale, artisanal, rural, and informal.
 These processors have low investment levels, use traditional craftsmanship technologies, which often results in a lack of storage, and generally employ family labor.
 A typical example is small milk processing units.
 Large processors have invested in modern equipment and adopted safety and quality standards.
 They have better access to finance and investment and more organized internal management structures.
 These processors sell all over the country and register a considerable share of their employees.
 Typical examples are beer companies, water, and a few large and vegetable processors.
 Their main constraints are exports/imports, informal competition, and skills, especially on the management side.

-There are three large distribution networks in Albania that cover the entire country but they serve mostly international products.
-There are a number of wholesalers and very few independent distributors for domestic products, but these are geographically limited to a town or relatively s nation-wide network of distribution for domestic products in Albania and processors tend to distribute their products themselves.
+Three large distribution networks in Albania cover the entire country but they serve mostly international products.
+There are several wholesalers and very few independent distributors for domestic products, but these are geographically limited to a town or relatively s nation-wide network of distribution for domestic products in Albania and processors tend to distribute their products themselves.

 Main products that Albania exports and some of the agriculture companies